shionit/TabLinkList/README.md

 TabLinkList
 ===========

-This is a Google Chrome extension that makes list of title and URL from selected tabs.
+This is a Google Chrome extension that makes a list of title and URL from selected tabs.
+Then you can copy the list to clipboard.